LATHAM SHINDER

 Pricing

-A memoir based on your life experiences, the good times and the hard times, of approximately 250 pages, will take me six months to ghostwrite and edit.
+A memoir based on your life experiences, the good times and the hard times, of approximately 250 pages, will take me six months to ghost write and edit.

-My fee is $500,000.
+My fee is $350,000.

-That you’re still reading means you know this can work.
 I typically conduct a series of meetings, either face to face, or more commonly over the phone.
 I record the calls and have the audio transcribed by a professional transcription services firm.
 My fee covers all transcription costs, story consultants, researchers, editors, and proofreaders.

 Here’s what I expect of you.